 For example, if you’re creating a newsletter signup form, you might only need an email address.
 Adding fields for first name, last name, and phone number might seem tempting, but it could discourage users from completing the form.

 Remember, you can always gather more information later.
-The goal is to make the initial interaction as frictionless as possible.
+The goal is to make the initial interaction as frictionless as possible and encourage users to fill out the entire form.

 When it comes to form layout, single-column designs are often the way to go.
 They're easier to scan, simpler to navigate (especially on mobile devices), and generally lead to higher completion rates.